Go to the Staff section

 Go to the Support us section

-7.3 The approval of new collaborative partnerships is the responsibility of the Learning Partnerships Advisory Group (LPAG), the terms of reference and membership for which are available at https://sites.google.com/a/brookes.ac.uk/lpag/ The committee meets approximately six times per year, and the executive authority for decision-making rests with the Chair (via a delegation from the Vice-Chancellor), who acts with the advice of other members of the Group.
-Project teams should work with their Faculty link Quality Assurance Officer to ensure that new partnership proposals (or proposals to extend the scope of arrangements with existing partners) are prepared for LPAG approval in sufficient time to allow for the further detailed development of the proposed arrangements and completion of the academic approval process, before the first intake of students.
+7.3 The approval of new collaborative partnerships is the responsibility of the Learning Partnerships Advisory Group (LPAG), the terms of reference and membership for which are available on the LPAG site.
+The committee meets approximately six times per year, and the executive authority for decision-making rests with the Chair (via a delegation from the Vice-Chancellor), who acts with the advice of other members of the Group.
+Project teams should work with their Faculty link Quality Assurance Officer to ensure that new partnership proposals - or proposals to extend the scope of arrangements with existing partners - are prepared for LPAG approval in sufficient time to allow for the further detailed development of the proposed arrangements and completion of the academic approval process, before the first intake of students.
 Guidance note G2.5, linked to Chapter 2 of the Quality & Standards Handbook, includes an outline of the key milestones in the approval process for collaborative arrangements, which Faculty colleagues should bear in mind when planning project development team (PDT) activities.

 7.4 All proposals for new collaborative arrangements must be approved by the PVC/Dean of Faculty - usually through the Faculty Executive Group - prior to submission to LPAG.
 They must consider the completed Collaborative Partnership Proposal/Renewal Forms and business plans, and satisfy themselves that comprehensive due diligence enquiries have been made, and realistic assessments of the potential risks and likely exit options (including the costs) have been carried out.
 Due diligence enquiries are not required for new proposals with existing Associate College Partnership members, but the Faculty Executive must be satisfied that there is a robust analysis of the likely market demand for the new provision.
 PDTs should refer to APQO guidance note G5.1 for advice on carrying out due diligence enquiries, and to guidance note G5.2 for advice on risk assessment.